icoloma/queue4gae/README.md

 queueService.post(new MyTask().withTaskName("foobar"));
 ```

-In this case the task name will be used the first time (and tombstoning applies as usual) but it will be cleared for subsequent executions.
-That is, if your task has to process one billion rows, the task name will only be applied to the first execution (that is, until we reach the 10-min timeout).
-After this timeout the tasl will be re-submitted again without any task name.
+This task name will be used the first time (where tombstoning applies as usual) but it will be cleared for subsequent executions.
+For example, if your task has to process one billion rows the task name will only be applied to the first execution (and until we reach the 10-min timeout).
+After this timeout the `CursorTask` will clear the task name and re-submit itself again.

 ### Testing